 Ingredients for garlic butter pasta

 - Pasta – Any shape works.
-Spaghetti or linguini hold the sauce well, but use whatever you have.
+I like to use Spaghetti or linguini as it holds the sauce well, but use whatever you have.
+Short pasta works too, like penne or rigatoni.

 - Parmesan cheese – Adds saltiness and helps thicken the sauce.
-Use grated or finely shredded.
+Use freshly grated or finely shredded for the best result.

 You will also need: